Artificial Australia: Lecture 3 - Integrity in the Artificial Object

 In the third lecture, Boyd argues that the everyday background of modern-day Australian life is slowly becoming more artificial, a trend which he observes - to his alarm - is of importance to only a small number of Australians.
-He argues that this is due to the public perception of design as being a "frivolous subject", in opposition to Boyd's view of design being an index to the quality of a persons life (p.
+He argues that this is due to the public perception of design as being a "frivolous subject", in opposition to Boyd's view of design being an index to the quality of a person's life (p.
 22).

 Boyd argues that this perception grew as the popularity of the Functionalist ethic lessened toward in middle of the twentieth century (p.
 23).
 Following the Second World War, it was, Boyd says, a new wave of designers, and their eventual victory over the then Australian Conservative design philosophy - favoring "columns on the front of banks, and ornaments on marble mantelpieces, and paint everywhere, but in only two colors: cream and green" - that caused the degradation of the Functionalist philosophy because of the vacuous set of aesthetic objectives which such designers possessed (p.
 27).

 It was this historical development in the failure of Functionalism which Boyd presents as the cause of the then artificiality in design - "...In place of the old stodgy, conservative taste, we have now [...] a riot of violent colors and textures and dangerous shapes..." (p.
 28).

 Nonetheless, Boyd still thinks that the principle of design for function as a philosophy can be successful without the dullness or monotony he describes as forming what he terms the "Australian ugliness".
 This is only possible he says, when such a principle is applied with imagination and that every man made object should have its own "integrity" (p.
 31).